 Potassium and Sodium

 Try maintaining the potassium to sodium ratio of 4:1.
-The daily recommended amounts would be about 1,500 mg of sodium (unless you’re an athlete or have an occupation where you’re sweating all day) and 4,700 mg of potassium.
-This ratio helps manage your blood pressure by controlling the amount of fluid stored in your body (resource).
+The daily recommended amounts are approximately 1,500 mg of sodium (unless you’re an athlete or have an occupation where you’re sweating all day) and 4,700 mg of potassium 12.

 By deciding to improve your lifestyle and taking charge of your fitness may be one of the best decisions you’ll ever make.
-That choice is yours!
-So, get off the couch and enjoy about 20-30 minutes of regular physical activity every day.
+The choice is yours!
+Enjoy about 20-30 minutes of regular physical activity every day.

 Physical Activities Can Include: